Panic Disorder Treatment in Bethlehem, PA—Counseling for Panic Attacks (Lehigh Valley)

 If you have ever experienced a panic attack, you know how much harm they can cause.
 In an attempt to avoid them, many people avoid any situation that may trigger the attack.
 In the process, they may also avoid professional opportunities, family time, and fun with friends.
 Other people use alcohol and drugs to dull the difficult feelings and experiences of panic.
 These, unfortunately, make the problem worse in the long-run as they often increase the severity and frequency of the attacks.
 Panic disorders, however, are responsive to psychological treatments.

-The therapists at Thriveworks Bethlehem treat panic disorders because no one should live with panic attacks or live in fear of when they may strike.
+The therapists and psychologists at Thriveworks Bethlehem treat panic disorders because no one should live with panic attacks or live in fear of when they may strike.
 Our professionals tailor treatment to each client’s symptoms and needs, and we love seeing people live without panic.